ETSI Project (EP) eHEALTH Activity Report 2019

-Responsible for coordinating ETSI’s activities in the eHealth domain, identifying gaps where further standardization activities might be required and plugging those gaps which are not the responsibility of other ETSI bodies.
+Responsible for coordinating ETSI’s activities in the eHealth domain, identifying gaps where further standardization activities might be required and addressing those gaps which are not the responsibility of other ETSI bodies.

-eHealth offers numerous potential benefits.
-It can improve the quality and cost of healthcare and help to foster independent living.
-But the success of its implementation relies on the widespread digitization of all sectors of society and, although an increasing number of patients enjoy access services such as telecare and telemonitoring, the use of Telemedicine is still very limited.
+eHealth promises to improve the quality of healthcare, reduce costs and help to foster independent living.
+But the success of its implementation relies on the widespread digitization of all sectors of society and, although an increasing number of patients enjoy access services such as telecare and telemonitoring, the use of telemedicine is still very limited.
 One of the problems currently hindering the development of the ‘virtual’ clinic is a lack of interoperability.
 Standards therefore have a key role to play in assisting the development of new eHealth products and the growth of Telemedicine.

-Look out for in 2019 – eHEALTH work in progress:
+Look out for in 2020 – eHEALTH work in progress

-- ETSI Standard (ES) on data recording requirements for eHEALTH
+- ES on data recording requirements for eHealth

-- Technical Report (TR) on standardization use cases for eHEALTH
+- Revision to TR on standardization use cases for eHealth